Blackprint/Blackprint/README.md

 ---

 Currently the main focus is Blackprint for JavaScript.
-Some engine for PHP, and Golang could have some changes in the future.
+Blackprint Engine for PHP, Python, Golang, etc may follow the implementation of JavaScript version.

 ## Other possible plan
 Blackprint Engine: